noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/grafana.md

 # Managed Grafana

-- data visualization for metrics, logs and traces
+- query and data visualization for metrics, logs and traces

 ## my thoughts